akxen/dispatch-api-docs/website/docs/case-studies/price-volatility/price-volatility.md

 Gradual shifts in the supply curve from 5.10pm to 5.55pm, coupled with the rapid increase in demand and reduction in output from semi-scheduled plant provides preliminary evidence suggesting demand and supply dynamics are the primary drivers of the price volatility observed.
 The impact of interconnector capabilities, generator availabilities, and generic constraints on South Australian dispatch prices could also be assessed, but is beyond the scope of this analysis.

 ## Summary
-The NEMDE API allows otherwise unobservable relationships between system parameters and dispatch outcomes to be investigated.
-While this analysis has examined how changes to demand in South Australia affect dispatch prices in the same region, the NEMDE API can also be used to explore how other parameters such as interconnector capabilities, generator availabilities, or output from wind and solar plant impact dispatch outcomes.
+The Dispatch API allows otherwise unobservable relationships between system parameters and dispatch outcomes to be investigated.
+While this analysis has examined how changes to demand in South Australia affect dispatch prices in the same region, the Dispatch API can also be used to explore how other parameters such as interconnector capabilities, generator availabilities, or output from wind and solar plant impact dispatch outcomes.